SMSAgentSoftware/ReliabilityViewer/README.md

 # ReliabilityViewer

-Reliability Viewer for Windows is a free application that displays reliability data for a local or remote computer.
+Reliability Viewer for Windows displays reliability data for a local or remote computer.
 It is based on the concept of the built-in Windows Reliability Monitor, but allows you to also view data for remote computers (PS Remoting required), something the built-in monitor cannot do since Windows Vista.

 The application allows you to review the entire reliability history for a computer in a datagrid, and enables you to filter the records to search for specific events.